-Rangers first-team coach Michael Beale’s Coaches’ Voice webinar on implementing a playing style provided fascinating insight from a coach with significant recent success in doing just that.
-Making up the senior coaching staff in his previous role at Rangers alongside former Liverpool midfielders Steven Gerrard and Gary McAllister, Beale helped guide Rangers to their 55th league title in 2020/21, and their first in a decade.
+Aston Villa first-team coach Michael Beale’s Coaches' Voice webinar on implementing a playing style provided fascinating insight from a coach with significant recent success in doing just that.
+Making up the senior coaching staff in his previous role at Rangers alongside former Liverpool midfielders Steven Gerrard and Gary McAllister, Beale helped guide the Scottish giants to their 55th league title in 2020/21, and their first in a decade.
 Having led Rangers to second place in his first two seasons at Ibrox, Gerrard and co denied Celtic a record tenth successive title by winning the league in his third.

-Beale, who joined the Rangers first team with Gerrard in 2018 and followed him south to Aston Villa in November 2021, before making the moving in management with QPR in June 2022.
+Beale joined the Rangers first team with Gerrard in 2018 and followed him south to Aston Villa in November 2021, before making the moving in management with QPR in June 2022.
 He is an ideal coach to turn to for first-hand experience of successfully implementing a playing style with a new team, having played a key role in Rangers’ transformation from also-rans into title winners under Gerrard.
 He is now back at the club as number one, hoping to repeat the trick as manager.

 Here, we give a rundown of some of the key takeaways from his expert webinar, which you can watch on demand in full here.